Acquisition and administrative expenses

 The IAS are international accounting standards – also see International Financial Reporting Standards.

 The IFRS are international financial reporting standards.
 Since 2002, the designation IFRS has stood for the overall framework of all standards adopted by the International Accounting Standards Board (IASB).
 Standards that were previously adopted, however, are still cited as IAS.

 A reserve for losses that have already been incurred but have not yet been settled.
-Claims and claims settlement expenses can be divided into two categories: reserves for reported but not yet settled claims (“RBNS”), and reserves for claims that have been incurred but have not yet been reported, or the correct amount has not been reported (“IBNR”, “IBNER”).
+These losses can be divided into two categories: reserves for reported but not yet settled claims (“Reported But Not Settled”, “RBNS”), and reserves for claims that have been incurred but have not yet been reported, or the correct amount has not been reported (“Incurred But Not (Enough) Reported”, “IBNR”, “IBNER”).

 Market capitalisation (stock market value)

 This equals the value of a stock corporation calculated by multiplying the current stock exchange price by the total number of shares issued.

 A reserve calculated according to mathematical principles for future insurance payments in the life and health insurance balance sheet units.
 In the health insurance balance sheet unit, this is also referred to as an ageing reserve.

 The portion of premiums written that is allocated to the reported financial year.